 For each UE involved in the Background Data Transfer, the IN-CSE triggers the "Change the chargeable party during the session" procedure via SCEF.
 The IN-CSE identifies each target UE by the IP address of the UE and provides the referenceID for the selected policy transfer to the SCEF.
 The request is configured as follows.

 The body of the HTTP POST message shall include SCS/AS Identifier, UE IP address, Flow description, Sponsor ID, ASP ID, Sponsoring Status, time period and/or traffic volume used for sponsoring.
-The SCS/AS may also request to activate a previously selected policy of background data transfer by including Reference ID in the body of the HTTP POST message.
+The SCS/AS may also request to activate a previously selected policy of background data transfer by including Reference ID in the body of the HTTP POST message:

-An HTTP POST method shall be used
+An HTTP POST method shall be used.